Fyoncle/Icons-Compats/README.md

 This is a resourcepack that adds [Icons](https://modrinth.com/resourcepack/icons) compatibility for various mods so that they look prettier!

-As of [version v8.0](https://modrinth.com/resourcepack/icons-compats/version/8.0) this resourcepack also integrates with [Respackopts](https://modrinth.com/mod/respackopts) so you can toggle every compatibility you want!
+It also integrates with [Respackopts](https://modrinth.com/mod/respackopts) so you can toggle every compatibility you want!

 # Compatibility List